lawarner/aft/README.md

 The plugin directory and specific UI tools will have additional dependencies, as needed.

 Will probably switch the cmake when the project's structure gets more complex.

+### MacOSX

+An xcode workspace is in the aft/macosx folder, that contains the following xcode projects:
+- **libaft** Builds the static library.
+- **libafttests** Builds unit/module test programs.
+The test programs depend on googletest so the project searches for headers in /opt/local/include.
+You need to copy libgtest.a to the aft/lib folder.
+Or modify the project if you have installed googletest elsewhere.

 ## History